 Lake offers multiple shoes (CX) ranging from entry-level to premium.

 The CX1xx line starts at around $170.
 The upper of these shoes is made of Clarino Microfiber.
-They only have one BOA dial and nylon sole and are not heat moldable.
+They only have one BOA dial and a nylon sole and are not heat-moldable.

 The CX2xx line ranges from around $240 to $380.
-These mid-range shoes feature 2 BOA dials, are lighter, have carbon soles are heat moldable.
+These mid-range shoes feature 2 BOA dials, are lighter, have carbon soles, and are heat-moldable.

 The CX3xx and 4xx lines are similar to the CX2xx line.
-I didn’t find many differences except their lower weight and higher price, which ranges from $370 to $560.
+I didn’t find many differences except for their lower weight and higher price, which range from $370 to $560.

 Conclusion